fair-ease/dataset-demand-register/registry/mgo-examples/observatory-overview-totals/readme.md

 # urn:embrc.eu:emobon:observatory-overview-totals

-Returns a list of observatories, with information on their names, the number of sampling events for water and sediment, the overall date coverage, and the number of samples taken.

-Note: essentially same as *urn:embrc.eu:emobon:observatory-overview*,
-with some additional aggregating results on the level of the observatory
+Describes the contract that returns all EMO-BON observatories & associated metadata, together with additional aggregating results on the level of the observatory, such as the count of sampling events, the min-max of sampling-event-dates, the count of samples, *and the count of ena-accession-numbers*.

-## ? parameters
+## Input parameters

-    be able to filter on 1 partner (observatoryID), and probably also on type
+*Need be able to filter on observatoryID, type* --> TODO

-## Output
+## Resulting Output

-    rows: one per observatory (see above)

-    columns: see above, plus
+**Type:** Tabular data
+- **Instance:**  Observatory

+- **Variables:**
+    - Name
+    - Partner (~ Observatory ID)
+    - Type
+    - Country
+    - Geographic Location
+    - Marine region
+    - Habitat info: broader biome
+    - Habitat info: local biome
+    - Habitat info: env material (?)

-        count of sampling-events
+    - number of sampling-events

-        min-max of sampling-event-dates

-        count of samples (inside the events, typically for the various filtering fractions and then multiplied by 4, for the replicas)

-        future → when we get the sequencing, could be useful to have also:
+    - earliest sampling-event date
+    - latest sampling-event date
+    - number of samples

-            count of ena-accession-numbers
+    - *number of ena-accession-numbers --> TODO*

-## way to solve

-    see above (a) + have smart aggregating / counts

-## known gaps

-    see above (a)

-    future question needs the omics to be present (sequencing triples)